 Investing in Gene Therapy

-Viral Vector Gene Therapy: For our part, Propel(x) has worked with several gene therapy companies to help them raise necessary capital for further development of their biotechnology.
+Viral Vector Gene Therapy: For our part, Propel(x) has worked with several gene therapy companies to help them raise the necessary capital for further development of their biotechnology.
 To date, these companies have raised over $6 million on our platform.

 San Francisco-based startup Ligandal is among them.
 The company is working on the delivery conundrum mentioned earlier: how to get gene therapies or gene transfer therapy to go to the parts of the cell that most require it.
 They are currently developing nanotechnologies that sends CRISPR-like interventions “exactly where they need to go.”
 Speaking at the Cavendish Health Impact Forum in February, founder and CEO Andre Watson asked the audience of health and science leaders, “What good would Amazon be without shipping?”